kergoth/dotfiles/mercurial/extensions/evolve/docs/user-guide.rst

 Changeset obsolescence under the hood
 -------------------------------------

-So far, everything has gone just fine.
-We haven't run into merge conflicts or other trouble.
+So far, everything has gone just fine: we haven't run into merge conflicts or other trouble.
 Before we start exploring advanced usage that can run into trouble, let's step back and see what happens when Mercurial marks changesets obsolete.
 That will make it much easier to